koudyk/koudyk.github.io/src/content/posts/2025-12-05_analyze-controlled-vocabulary_snowmed-ct/index.md

 ## What is SNOMED-CT

-SNOWMED-CT claims to be “the global language of healthcare”.
-It is a multilingual vocabulary including over 360,000 concepts relevant in healthcare (What Is SNOMED CT, n.d.).
+SNOMED-CT claims to be “the global language of healthcare”.
+It is a multilingual vocabulary including over 360,000 concepts relevant in healthcare (*What Is SNOMED CT*, n.d.).
 The purpose is to have a common set of terminology that makes it easier to create and transfer electronic health records.
 For example, this kind of common language would be essential if we ever wanted to transfer electronic health records across provinces/territories in Canada (this isn’t really possible at the moment).

 SNOMED-CT is a health **ontology**.
 An ontology is similar to a thesaurus, but it has custom types of relationships.
 In a thesaurus, the relationships are either generically hierarchical with `BT/NT` (Broad Term / Narrow Term) or generically related with `RT/RT` (Related Terms).
 But in an ontology, a hierarchical relationship might be more specific.
-For example, you might have something like `Left Atrium IS-IN Lungs`, where `IS-IN` specifically means that the former is physically inside the latter
+For example, you might have something like `Left Atrium IS-IN Heart`, where `IS-IN` specifically means that the former is physically inside the latter.
 <!-- (a form of **locative inclusion**). -->
-.

 Here is a table I made to help myself understand the differences between the types of controlled vocabularies, based on a (more opaque) figure I found in another textbook: